Multi-Antenna Jamming in Covert Communication: System Model

-We note here that since Bob knows the channel matrix $\b{H}_{jb}$, the position of the jammer does not affect the performance of Bob.
-Thus, this model and its analysis are also suitable, under some assumptions, for the situation where Bob is equipped with a full-duplex transceiver and he is the source of the AN.
+Similar to previous works on covert communication (\cite{bash2013limits,lee2015achieving,sobers2017covert,shahzad2018achieving}), we assume that Alice and Bob share a codebook which is used only once and is not revealed to Willie ; however, Willie knows its statistics.

-Similar to previous works on covert communication (\cite{bash2013limits,lee2015achieving,sobers2017covert,shahzad2018achieving}), we assume that Alice and Bob share a codebook which is not revealed to Willie; however, Willie knows its statistics.
-This codebook is generated by independently drawing symbols from a zero-mean complex Gaussian distribution with variance $P_a$ and it is assumed to be used only once.
-When Alice wishes to transmit, she picks a codeword and transmits its $n$ symbols as the sequence $\{x[i]\}_{i=1}^n$.
+\begin{remark} Since the jammer assists Alice and Bob, this model and its analysis are also suitable, under some assumptions, to the situation where Bob is equipped with a full-duplex transceiver and he is the source of the AN.
+Moreover, in this case, any assumptions on the channel knowledge between them become trivial. \end{remark}